San Jose State Spartans: National team championships not granted by the NCAA

+NCAA individual championships

-San Jose State has produced 50 NCAA Division I individual championship winners.
+San Jose State has earned 50 NCAA national Division 1 individual championship titles.

-At the NCAA Division II level, San Jose State has garnered two individual championship titles.
-Additionally, Patty Sheehan is an individual champion in women's golf at the highest level for the AIAW.
+Patty Sheehan won the AIAW individual women's golf championship in 1980.
+Additionally, at the NCAA Division II level, San Jose State has garnered two individual NCAA titles.

 Rivals

 Fresno State

 San Jose State's biggest rival is California State University, Fresno, due in large part to the two schools' geographic proximity and long history of competing in the same conferences.
-Fresno State is San Jose State's most played opponent in the Mountain West Conference for college football and college basketball.
+Fresno State is San Jose State's most-played opponent in the Mountain West Conference for college football and college basketball.
 Fresno State and San Jose State first started playing each other as members of the California Coast Conference in the 1920s.

 Stanford

 San Jose State also has a natural athletics rivalry with the Stanford Cardinal of Stanford University, due in large part to the two school's geographic proximity.
 The approximate physical distance between the two universities is 23 miles.
 Additionally, San Jose State and Stanford are each known for having a large alumni workforce presence in Silicon Valley.
 The two schools first played each other in football in 1900.